The issues of truck driver pay has been a sensitive issue for truckers for a long, long time.

 Here's a few things that many truckers are not paid for:

 The above rate of pay schedule is an average rate of pay range for Canadian and U.S. truckers.
 A more detailed breakdown of the pay rate for truckers, would vary according to state/province, years of driving experience, bonuses etc. However, there are not any reliable current rates published, to reflect accurate pay rates.

 Trucking companies expect their drivers to have cell phones.
-Guess who gets to pay for the cell phones?
+Guess who gets to pay for it?
 The trucker, of course.

-The cell phone has become a 'tool of the trade', and a pricey tool it can be.
+The cell phone has become a tool of the trade, and a pricey tool it can be.
 It's needed to call customs brokers and agents, customers and dispatch and for the convenience of the carrier, to contact the driver.

 It's a win-win situation for the company.
 They benefit from the fast, efficient repair, and then the truck is back on the road, on schedule.